B1) PCFG

 Video games use PCFGs to generate descriptions, dialogues, and place names.
 Probabilities ensure variety while maintaining a consistent “style.”

 The historical application of probabilistic grammars to music is the work of Bernard Bel and James Kippen at CNRS/GRTC (Marseille) in the 1980s-90s.
-Their project — the Bol Processor — originated from modeling tabla compositions from the Lucknow gharānā (school) [KippenBel1989].
-By collaborating with Indian master percussionists, they showed that tabla bol sequences exhibit a grammatical structure: recurring motifs, variations, and proportions of appearance can be captured by probabilistic grammars [BelKippen1992a].
-This pioneering approach gave birth to BP3’s weighting mechanism, which we will detail in subsequent articles.
+Their project — the Bol Processor — was born from modeling tabla compositions from the Lucknow gharānā (school) [KippenBel1989].
+By collaborating with Indian percussion masters, they showed that tabla bol sequences exhibit a grammatical structure: recurring motifs, variations, and appearance proportions can be captured by probabilistic grammars [BelKippen1992a].
+It is this pioneering approach that gave birth to the BP3 weight mechanism, which we will detail in the following articles.

 More broadly, PCFGs have been used to:

-• Analyze the style of composers (what chord progressions are typical of Bach?)
+- Analyze composers’ styles (which chord progressions are typical of Bach?)

-In the 1980s, ethnomusicologist James Kippen (University of Toronto) was studying the tabla of the Lucknow gharānā — a percussion tradition passed down orally for generations.
+In the 1980s, ethnomusicologist James Kippen (University of Toronto) was studying the tabla of the Lucknow gharānā — an oral percussion tradition passed down for generations.
 He met Bernard Bel (CNRS, Marseille), a computer scientist specializing in knowledge representation.
-Together, they had a foundational insight: the sequences of bols (percussion syllables) that master tabla players compose and improvise are not random — they follow implicit grammatical rules with observable frequencies of appearance [KippenBel1989].
+Together, they had a founding intuition: the sequences of bols (percussion syllables) that tabla masters compose and improvise are not random — they follow implicit grammatical rules with observable frequencies of appearance [KippenBel1989].

 4. Bioinformatics

-The analysis of RNA (Ribonucleic Acid) sequences uses SCFGs (Stochastic Context-Free Grammar, a variant of PCFGs adapted for bioinformatics) to model secondary structures.
+The analysis of RNA (Ribonucleic Acid) sequences uses SCFGs (Stochastic Context-Free Grammar, a variant of PCFGs adapted to bioinformatics) to model secondary structures.

-• PCFGs have static (fixed) probabilities, unlike BP3’s dynamic weights which evolve during derivation.
+- PCFGs have static (fixed) probabilities, unlike BP3’s dynamic weights which evolve over the course of the derivation.

 To go further